f(R) wormholes embedded in a pseudo--Euclidean space $E^{5}$: The Class I Model

-For the chosen values, the expression (\ref{eq39}) is valid everywhere (see green line in Fig. \ref{fig1}), whilst the same condition at the wormhole throat (\ref{eq40}) (black line in Fig. \ref{fig1}) is also satisfied.
+For the chosen values, the expression (\ref{eq39}) is valid everywhere (see green line in Figure \ref{fig1}), whilst the same condition at the wormhole throat (\ref{eq40}) (black line in Figure \ref{fig1}) is also satisfied.
 It should be pointed out, that the flare--out condition is a necessary condition to have a traversable wormhole solution, however, it is not enough to ensure a humanely traversable wormhole space--time (see below) \cite{Morris88,visser} .

-Finally, to close the geometrical description we use the embedding diagrams to represent the wormhole space--time and extract some information about the obtained shape function $b(r)$ given by (\ref{eq37}).
+Finally, to close the geometrical description we use the embedding diagrams to represent the wormhole space--time and extract some information about the obtained shape function $b(r)$ given by (\ref{eq371}).
 Since we are dealing with spherically symmetric and static wormhole solutions, from the general line element (\ref{eq1}) focusing on an equatorial plane, $\theta=\pi/2$, the solid angle element $d\Omega^{2}\equiv d\theta^2+sin^2\theta d\phi^2$ reduces to

 Besides, by fixing a constant time slide i.e., $t=\text{constant}$, the line element (\ref{eq1}) becomes

 To visualize this equatorial plane as a surface embedded in an Euclidean space, it is convenient to introduce cylindrical coordinates as \cite{Morris88,visser}